-Plans are not in place to identify number of classrooms and additional furniture or social distancing measures for each year group LOW SLT and site management team meeting to review school site and specify entry/exit points and classroom use All children and staff that can be accommodated in school on any given day with a teacher per 'bubble' All designated classrooms being fully utilised for each year group and reorganised to allow front facing desks Furniture items to be arranged to be front facing (may need to acquire additional more suitable furniture e.g. replacing round tables with front facing desks).
-1 unused classrooms that could be utilised (craft room) Engagement of appropriate services for families not engaging Curriculum leads in school meet regularly to review impact of plan NS engage with NS Trust and Teaching Schools Alliance or the Early Years team EYDuty@birmingham.gov.uk (added in v2) Yes Government guidance states no need for social distancing within bubbles (a bubble = a year group for us) Entrance/Exit , 1 way system and drop off/waiting zones clearly identified.
+Plans are not in place to identify number of classrooms and additional furniture or social distancing measures for each year group LOW SLT and site management team meeting to review school site and specify entry/exit points and classroom use XXX maximum number of children and staff that can be accommodated in school on any given day with a teacher per 'bubble' XXX designated classrooms being fully utilised for each year group and reorganised to allow front facing desks Furniture items to be arranged to be front facing (may need to acquire additional more suitable furniture e.g. replacing round tables with front facing desks) and to enable distance between teaching staff and pupils.
+XXX of unused classrooms that could be utilised In NS/NC where additional space is identified for accommodating 2-year olds and under 2's then the school will need to register the space for use with Ofsted using the current interim process.
+Engagement of appropriate services for families not engaging Curriculum leads in school meet regularly to review impact of plan NS engage with NS Trust and Teaching Schools Alliance or the Early Years team EYDuty@birmingham.gov.uk (added in v2) Yes Government guidance states no need for social distancing within bubbles (a bubble = a year group for us) Entrance/Exit , 1 way system and drop off/waiting zones clearly identified.
 Staggered drop off and pick up times to ease congestion.
 Staggered playtimes and allocated zones to allow for social distancing between year groups at playtime and lunchtime.
 Additional furniture removed from class, desks face forward.
-Whole school attendance letter to be forwarded to all parents w/b 20.7.2020 and LOW MED posted on website 1.014/ Classroom and timetable arrangements do not allow for all pupils to attend in line with guidance MED Agreed new timetables and confirm arrangements for each year group to allow for reduced interaction between year groups.
+LOW attendance letter to be forwarded to all parents w/b 20.7.2020 and posted on website Classroom and timetable arrangements do not allow for all pupils to attend in line with guidance MED Agreed new timetables and confirm arrangements for each year group to allow for reduced interaction between year groups.
 Potentially consider reducing the need to move between basic class spaces.
 Classroom size and numbers reviewed through daily planning.
-Classrooms re-modelled and space maximised, with chairs and Yes Detailed plan for return Children spilt into bubbles with 1 teacher per class.
-TA to float between year group bubble LOW
+Classrooms re-modelled and space maximised, with chairs and Yes Environment to be remodelled 1.9.2020 Staggered playtimes and allocated zones to allow for social distancing between LOW